University of Notre Dame

 Challenge: More fully understand the University’s relationship to the surrounding South Bend community, the causes of underlying tensions, and best practices for addressing those tensions.

 Approach: Pellegrino Collaborative and Worldstudio partnered with Notre Dame’s Center for Social Concerns and Office of Public Affairs to conduct community-based research that included:

-- A comprehensive audit of the University’s local community engagement activities and related communications across all schools, institutions, centers, and administrative functions.
+- A comprehensive audit of the University’s local community engagement activities, the impact of those activities on the community, as well as related communications across all schools, institutions, centers, and administrative functions.

-- Eight focus groups and over twenty-five interviews to understand both internal and external perceptions of Notre Dame and its role in the community.
+- Over 40 interviews and 15 focus groups to understand both internal and external perceptions of Notre Dame and its role in the community.

-The research showed that although Notre Dame was driving powerful social change programs in the local community, the community did not feel a sense of true partnership or reciprocity with the University.
+The research showed that although Notre Dame was driving powerful social change initiatives in the local community, the community did not feel a sense of true partnership or reciprocity with the University.

 AIDS Ministries, Asante Foundation, Bethel College, Center for the Homeless, Center for Social Concerns, City of South Bend, Indiana University, Emanuel Community Church, Martin Youth Center, Robinson Community Learning Center, Salvation Army, South Bend Community Schools, St. Joseph County Chamber of Commerce, St. Margaret's House, St. Mary's College, United Way, University of Notre Dame Board of Directors

 Non-profit strategy, stakeholder research, community assessment & engagement, strategic partnerships, impact measurement, messaging & communications, higher education, human rights